 The school strategic plan is the school's statement to its community about what it stands for and what it intends to do over the next four years to improve student outcomes.
 It outlines the school values, the school's direction, its goals, targets and key strategies for improvement.
 When completed, the school strategic plan is endorsed by school council, signed by the principal and school council president and submitted to the Secretary for approval.

 FISO: Prioritise and set goals.

 Annual implementation plan

 The annual implementation plan outlines how the strategic plan will be implemented, monitored and evaluated.
 The plan contains the goals and targets from the school strategic plan, breaking these down into 12 month targets.
 The school council endorses the plan.
 For further information on annual implementation planning, see FISO: Develop and plan.

-It is a legislated requirement under the Education and Training Reform Act 2017 and the National Education Agreement 2008.
+The annual report is a legislated requirement under the Education and Training Reform Act 2017 and the National Education Agreement 2008.

 The annual report provides the community with information about the school’s performance in implementing their improvement strategies and how the school’s resources have been used.
 Annual reports are endorsed by school council and signed by both the principal and school council president.
-They are made available to the school community at a public meeting organised by the school principal, and published on the Victorian Regulation and Qualifications Authority State Register.
+They are made available to the school community at a public meeting organised by the school principal, and published on the Victorian Regulation and Qualifications Authority state register.

 - Departmental policy requires a school to have a policy on a particular topic

 - council decides to issue guidance about an aspect of implementation of its strategic plan